opendata/How-To/README.md

 [See Philadephia's guide](https://docs.google.com/document/d/1Kd4AOoRG8q18PVZ0JMusgKWJmgjrWvv3iTdKUjLEdT4/edit).

+## To Do
-* create a generic guide
+* create a generic guide, which is to say that it doesn't provide information that's specific to any type of agency
+ * both link to and incorporate materials (where licensing permits) from [5 ★ Open Data](http://5stardata.info/), [Simple Open Data](http://simpleopendata.com/)
 * create guides per agency
   * provide links to relevant software
   * document frequently used records management software within that type of agency